Legoota/tu4ever-website-v2/content/posts/interior-car-washing.en.md

 ]
 +++

-When we bought our Peugeot 205, we had to clean the interior.
-Indeed, the seats were dirty, even stained in some places, the original color of the front carpets was starting to be questionable and the smell was not necessarily the most pleasant.
+When we bought our Peugeot 205, we had to clean the interior : the seats were dirty, even stained in some places, the original color of the front carpets was starting to be questionable and the smell was not necessarily the most pleasant.
 So we set to work in order to feel good for the many kilometers that we will spend on board.

 Here are the different steps of the cleaning.

 ### Fabrics and carpets
-To make things easier, we started by removing the chairs and the bench.
-Moreover, on this model of 205, the armchairs are removable which facilitates certain tasks of cleaning.
+To make things easier, we started by removing the front and back seats.
+Moreover, on this 205 model, the seat covers are easily removable which facilitates certain cleaning tasks

 To clean the carpets, we started by removing the dirt with vinegar and bicarbonate.
 The reaction produced starts by doing a first cleaning.
 We then cleaned the carpets with soda crystals diluted in water and detergent.